Ada-Developers-Academy/ada-build/README.md

 # Ada Developers Academy Jump Start

 This repository contains the materials presented during the [Ada Developers Academy](adadevelopersacademy.org) jump start program.
-This program is intended for accepted Ada Developers Academy students to give them a jump start on learning materials and concepts that will be utilized throughout our year-long program.
+This program is intended for anyone who is interested in jump-starting their journey into coding.
+These materials and concepts will provide an introduction into programming tools, concepts and processes to assist in getting to the first step in your programming journey.

 ## Learning Goals
 _Problem Solving_